DhyeyMavani2003/ML-based-and-Pairs-Trading-on-Stocks-and-Portfolios/Portfolio-Construction-and-Risk-Analysis/README.md

 # Portfolio Construction and Risk Analysis

-As a part of Optimization course at Amherst College, towards the end I explored its applications to Quantitative Trading Industry through various lenses.
-This Resository contains open-source materials curated by me over Fall 2022 and Winter 2023 under the guidance of Professor Tanya Leise
+As a part of coursework team from Statistical Methods in Finance at Columbia University.
+I developed the materials in this repository with my teammates: Aruna and Boris.
+I contributed to the MVP Optimization part, coding Risk Management aspect in the terms of VaR and ES, and writing all the sections of the Report except sections 3, 5 and 7.